 Teething Symptoms and Signs

 Teething isn’t always a silent process.
-Here are some common signs that your little one might be sporting some new chompers under the gums:
+Here are some common signs that your little one might be sporting some new chompers under the gums.

-- Drool City: Brace yourself for a Niagara Falls situation.
+Brace yourself for a Niagara Falls situation.
 Increased drooling is a hallmark of teething as your baby tries to soothe the irritation in their gums.

-- Chewpocalypse: Anything and everything is fair game for gnawing during teething.
+Anything and everything is fair game for gnawing during teething.
 Teething rings and cold washcloths become BFFs.

-- Fussiness: Discomfort can lead to crankiness.
+Discomfort can lead to crankiness.
 Expect some extra fussiness and irritability as your baby grapples with sore gums.

-- Swole Gums: The gums around erupting teeth might be red and swollen.
+The gums around erupting teeth might be red and swollen.
 This is normal, but keep an eye on it.

-- Fever Lite: A low-grade fever (under 101°F) can sometimes accompany teething.
+A low-grade fever (under 101°F) can sometimes accompany teething.

-- Sleeplessness: Teething discomfort can disrupt your baby’s sleep patterns.
+Teething discomfort can disrupt your baby’s sleep patterns.
 Patience is key.

-- Picky Eater: Chewing can be tiring, so your baby might show less interest in nursing or eating solids.
+Chewing can be tiring, so your baby might show less interest in nursing or eating solids.

 While some fussiness and a bit of drool are normal during teething, there are situations where you should call your pediatrician.
-Here are some red flags:
+Here are some red flags.

 - High Fever (over 101°F): This could be a sign of an infection, not teething.